Please read the detailed guidance below to ensure all activities are conducted in a safe and hygienic way.

 - Churches using Zoom to stream services need both the CCLI Streaming Licence and the PRS for Music LOML.
 This is because Zoom doesn’t currently have an agreement with PRS for Music as YouTube and Facebook do.

-We recognise how difficult this will be for many and add to the pain of a loss, and encourage you to discuss with your vicar or minister the possibility of a memorial service at a date in the future where more people can be present.
+We recognise how difficult this time is for anyone who has lost a loved one even though a funeral in church is now possible, you may wish to discuss with your vicar or minister the possibility of a memorial service at a date in the future where more people can be present.

 Anyone running a food bank should follow the advice found on the Trussell Trust’s website.